 Those interested in starting up a new Village or reenergizing a flagging one would be wise to pay attention to the weaknesses and challenges identified.

 Same old, same old.
-Perhaps the most common complaint is that many Villages are homogenous—catering mostly to younger, white, well-educated residents.
+Perhaps the most common complaint is that many Villages are homogeneous — catering mostly to younger, white, well-educated residents.
 Recent research underscores that fact, finding that overall, 96% of Village members were white, 42% were 74 years old or younger, and 80% had a college education or higher.
-Some groups have attempted outreach to more low income, LBGTQ, and ethnic minority members—and to bridging the intergenerational gap by encouraging projects and activities with younger local residents.
-“What some Villages may face in the diversity challenge,: according to Roscoe Nicholson, senior research associate at Mather LifeWays Institute on Aging, “is that Latino communities and black churches tend to do a good job of serving their people on their own.”
+Some groups have attempted outreach to more low income, LBGTQ, and ethnic minority members — and to bridging the inter-generational gap by encouraging projects and activities with younger local residents.
+“What some Villages may face in the diversity challenge,” according to Roscoe Nicholson, senior research associate at Mather LifeWays Institute on Aging, “is that Latino communities and black churches tend to do a good job of serving their people on their own.”